ThinkboxSoftware/Deadline/DevOps/Docker/BasicDockerfiles/README.md

 However, when Docker is running on Windows or OSX via Docker Toolbox, the Docker host is a VirtualBox VM.
 Docker configures this host VM to auto-mount ```C:\Users``` (Windows) or ```/Users``` (OSX) as ```/c/Users``` on the Docker host VM.
 This means that the test Repository will need to be installed beneath ```C:\Users``` or ```/Users``` to be made visible to containers via the Docker volume command.
-As a result, it's recommend to install the test Repository in your home folder, for example, into ```C:\Users\James\DeadlineRepository8```.
+As a result, it is recommend to install the test Repository in your home folder, for example, into ```C:\Users\James\DeadlineRepository8```.

 ### Interactive Session ###

 When testing out a new container image, it's often useful to interactively run a container based on the image and make sure it behaves as expected by manually executing commands and observing the result.
-Assuming the example Docker file in the ```centos7_client8``` folder was built and tagged as ```centos7/deadline_client:8.0```, here is a sample command to run an interactive session:
+Assuming the example Dockerfile in the ```centos7_client8``` folder was built and tagged as ```centos7/deadline_client:8.0```, here is a sample command to run an interactive session: